anchieta-oliveira/LabMonitor/README.md

 DOCUMENTATION
 -------------

-To build documentation, go to the root of the project and run
+To build documentation, go to the root of the project (labmonitor/docs/)and run
 ```sh
 make html
 ```